swiss-seismological-service/scrtdd/doc/base/multievent.rst

 Solving for both absolute and relative locations
 ------------------------------------------------

-If an absolute location method searches for the location that better explains a set of arrival times, then a double-difference location method searches for the event locations that better explains the difference in arrival times between pair of events.
-Since this latter method does not take into consideration absolute arrival times, but only their difference, the inversion is susceptible to a possible shift of the event cluster: the locations of the events relative to each others improve (the cluster shape), but the centroid of the cluster might shift with respect to its true location.
+While absolute location methods find the position that best explains arrival times, double-difference methods find the configuration that best explains the *difference* in arrival times between event pairs.
+Because this method focuses on relative timing, the inversion can be susceptible to a "centroid shift": the relative positions within a cluster (its shape) improve significantly, but the entire cluster may shift away from its true absolute location.

-To compensate for this effect Waldhauser & Ellsworth offer two solutions.
-The first is to add four additional equations to the double-difference system - one for each coordinate direction and one for the origin time - that constrain to zero the mean shift of all the hypocenters during the inversion.
-Since this method is computationally efficient is also well suited for a SVD solver.
-However for a least-square approach, such as the one used by rtDD, Waldhauser & Ellsworth make use of regularization, that is a damped least-squares approach.
-The damping factor forces the solver to find the solution that not only minimizes the double-difference residuals, but also the changes to the hypocenters, preventing huge shifts in absolute locations.
-The damping factor also has the benefit of working on ill-conditioned systems.
-The effect of both techniques is that the relocated cluster centroid is placed more or less in what was the average location of the cluster events before the inversion.
+To mitigate this, Waldhauser & Ellsworth (2000) suggest two approaches.
+The first is to add four additional equations - one for each coordinate direction and one for origin time - to constrain the mean shift of the cluster to zero.
+This is common in SVD-based solvers.
+For least-squares solvers like those used in rtDD, the second approach is preferred: regularization via a damped least-squares method.
+A damping factor (:math:`\lambda`) forces the solver to minimize both the double-difference residuals and the changes to the hypocenters, preventing large, unconstrained shifts in absolute location.
+This damping also improves the numerical stability of ill-conditioned systems.
+The result is a relocation where the cluster centroid remains near its original average location while its internal structure (relative locations) is refined.

-rtDD implements the second approach, since its solver is least squares based.
-The double-difference system :eq:`dd-system-label` with the inclusion of the damping factor :math:`\lambda` and the identity matrix I, of size 4N x 4N - with N being the number of events, then becomes:
+rtDD implements this damped least-squares approach.
+The double-difference system :eq:`dd-system-label`, with the inclusion of the damping factor :math:`\lambda`  and the identity matrix I, of size 4N x 4N - with N being the number of events, then becomes:

 .. math:: \begin{vmatrix} W G \\ \lambda I \\ \end{vmatrix} m  = \begin{vmatrix} W d \\ 0 \\ \end{vmatrix}
    :label: dd-damped-system-label

-An empirical approach to find the optimal damping factor value is to start with a very low value to observe the pure relative locations of the cluster(s) and then increase the value until the overlall RMS (travel time table RMS) is equal or better than what it was before the inversion.
-The process is usually not a trade-off and the final solution improves both the residuals of the double-difference system (relative location/cluster shape) and the travel time RMS (absolute location of the clusters).
+An empirical way to find the optimal damping factor is to start with a low value to observe the pure relative refinement, then increase it until the overall travel-time RMS is equal to or better than the initial state.
+Often, this is not a trade-off; the final solution typically improves both the double-difference residuals (relative location/cluster shape) and the absolute travel-time RMS (absolute location of the clusters).

 .. _inclusion-tt-residual-label: